There is a bit of buzz this morning about Swiffy. It is a Google Labs project which:

 If anyone has any more examples of creative or unusual models created with Xcelsius I would love to hear about them.

-Press the play button on the live model below and you will see what I mean.
+Press the play button below and you will see what I mean.